juandpinto/thesis-manuscript/source/12_methods.md

     table_list.append(row)
 ```

-Lastly, now that everything is organized into a table, the script opens (or creates, if it doesn't yet exist) a TSV file, writes a header line into it (`LEMMA RANK DISPERSION FREQUENCY RANGE`), and exports the entire table into the file.
+Lastly, now that everything is organized into a table, the script opens—or creates, if it doesn't already exist—a TSV file, writes a header line into it (`LEMMA RANK DISPERSION FREQUENCY RANGE`), and exports the entire table into the file.
 It then closes it to clear the computer's memory cache.

 ``` {#create-freq-list .python .numberLines startFrom="226"}
 result = open('./export/frequency-dictionary.tsv', 'w')